 This is your weekly Money Matters live stream on You Tube, Betar

 Bangla Radio & Twitter.

 Tips of the week: Five Ways to Save in Retirement

 This Weeks Guests :

 Melanie Rochford - Business & Development Director of Hackney Foodbank - will be exploring the causes of the rise of foodbanks... and what is to be done?

-Sabrina Dubash, Welfare Rights Expert, City of London, a benefit expert who guides us on the new benefit, Universal Credit, and how to prepare for a cheap wedding in this summer.
+Sabrina Dubash, Welfare Rights Expert, City Corporation, a benefit expert who guides us to the new benefit, Universal Credit, and how to prepare for a cheap wedding in this summer.

 Saturday, 11 August 2018

 This week I talk about the draconian Universal Credit and ways to survive it.
 Joining me on Betar

 Bangla Radio and on YouTube is Alex Tiffin - a renowned blogger, campaigner and a journalist.
 I will also explore the meaning of 'hire purchase' goods & services and the positive and negative aspects to such purchases.